-The focal point of the plaza will be a water feature nearly 80 feet in diameter with a raised platform that provides visitors a vantage point to view the landscape.
-Fed by a 4,000-gallon reservoir, the year-round pool will be an “infinity pool” with a disappearing edge.
-The 38-foot diameter platform will include fiber-optic lighting made to look like twinkling stars when lit at night.
+The focal point of the plaza is a water feature nearly 80 feet in diameter with a raised platform that provides visitors a vantage point to view the landscape.
+Fed by a 4,000-gallon reservoir, the year-round pool is an “infinity pool” with a disappearing edge.
+The 38-foot diameter platform includes fiber-optic lighting made to look like twinkling stars when lit at night.

-Seating will be placed throughout the plaza offering an inviting place of respite that complements the interiors of the hospitals, clinics and research facilities.
+Seating is placed throughout the plaza, offering an inviting place of respite that complements the interiors of the hospitals, clinics and research facilities.

 In addition, the 2.2 acre plaza leading to the building’s entrance is designed to bring Missouri’s lush landscape to the urban campus with trees, grasses and plants native to the St. Louis area and to the state chosen in partnership with the Missouri Botanical Garden.
 Many of the 40,000 plants placed in the plaza will be species found at the Missouri Botanical Garden’s Shaw Nature Preserve in far west St. Louis County.